 - Content and social media plans

-- Monthly reporting on each marketing activity
+- Monthly reporting sections for marketing activities

 - An ideas section for future planning

-What does having a documented marketing strategy do?
+What does having a documented strategy do?

 Having a documented marketing strategy and action plan will help you make sure your marketing activities are always aligned to your business goals, your market and your brand position, as well as making sure you get a return on your investment.

 Check in on a regular basis (I recommend monthly as a minimum) to measure how your activities are performing.
 If something is not delivering to expectations then review how it aligns to your strategy and adjust if necessary.

 Keep in mind however, there is no silver bullet and you need to allow time for your marketing strategies to be effective.

 Need help building your marketing strategy?

 Marketing without a strategy is like travelling without a map.
 You don't know where you'll end up or even know how to get to where you wanted to go.